Budi Bowoleksono: Ambassador to the United States

 Budi (second from left) being sworn in as ambassador on 14 February 2014.

 Budi at the presentation of his credentials to President Obama on 21 May 2014.

 Budi (center) visiting the Rosecrans Air National Guard Base in 2017.

-Budi was nominated as ambassador to the United States by President Susilo Bambang Yudhoyono on 4 September 2013.
+Budi was nominated as ambassador to the United States by President Susilo Bambang Yudhoyono on 3 September 2013.
 Despite initial resistance by some parliament members due to his past record of investigation by the Corruption Eradication Commission, he passed assessment by the House of Representative's first commission on 18 September 2013.
 Budi was sworn as ambassador to the United States on 14 February 2014 and presented his credentials to President of the United States Barack Obama on 21 May 2014.
 Despite being installed by Susilo Bambang Yudhoyono, Budi retained his position for the entire first term of President Joko Widodo, serving until February 2019.
 He served for almost five years, which was two years longer compared to the usual three-year ambassadorial term.
 According to Kornelius Purba from The Jakarta Post, Jokowi's decision to retain Budi during his first term was uncommon, since traditionally the president would replace the officeholder with his own appointee.
 As ambassador, he advocated for a "win-win" partnership, emphasizing that Indonesian commodities like palm oil and rubber are as vital to Indonesia's economy as corporations like Boeing are to the US.
-He also initiated the development of a smartphone-based self report system to better connect with the large Indonesian diaspora.
+He also initiated the development of a smartphone-based self-report system to better connect with the large Indonesian diaspora.

-Budi utilized his cooking ability to promote Indonesia through cuisine, earning him the nickname of the “culinary ambassador” from the diplomatic community and Indonesian diaspora.
+Budi utilized his cooking ability to promote Indonesia through cuisine, earning him the nickname of the "culinary ambassador" from the diplomatic community and Indonesian diaspora.
 He supported efforts to upgrade Indonesia's cuisine by inviting Indonesian cooks such as William Wongso to cooking academies and supported Indonesian diaspora who opened Indonesian restaurants, such as a fine dining Indonesian restaurant in Houston.
-Budi was known for always bringing sambal in his briefcase whenever he is traveling away, and would sometimes cook for his colleagues in the diplomatic community.
-Mukti Romadona Setianto, a diplomat who had served in Washington described that Budi transformed the embassy's kitchen into a "command center" for culinary diplomacy, and the embassy holds an "embassy adoption program" for schoolchildren around Washington to familiarize themselves with Indonesian culture and cookery, including tempeh.
+Budi was known for always bringing sambal chili paste in his briefcase when he traveled, and sometimes cooked for his colleagues in the diplomatic community.
+Mukti Romadona Setianto, a diplomat who had served in Washington, described that Budi transformed the embassy's kitchen into a "command center" for culinary diplomacy, and the embassy holds an "embassy adoption program" for schoolchildren around Washington to familiarize themselves with Indonesian culture and cookery, including tempeh.

 Budi giving an interview to the Voice of America shortly after attending Trump's iftar dinner in 2018.

-Representing Indonesia who had one of the largest Muslim population in the world, Budi was involved in promoting moderate Muslim strain, which he believed was facing a grave danger at that time.
+Representing Indonesia, a country with one of the largest Muslim populations in the world, Budi was involved in promoting moderate Islam, which he believed was facing a grave danger at that time.
 His wife also supported the effort by promoting the concept in diplomatic circles.
-Budi, alongside with Shaarik H. Zafar, Special Representative to Muslim Communities at the US Department of State, initiated the establishment of a Indonesia-US Muslim Advisory Council in 2016.
+Budi, along with Shaarik H. Zafar, Special Representative to Muslim Communities at the US Department of State, initiated the establishment of a Indonesia-US Muslim Advisory Council in 2016.
 During Trump's 2018 White House Iftar dinner, Budi sat beside Trump.